apache/systemds/gpu.md

 the `setGPU(True)` method of [MLContext](http://apache.github.io/systemml/spark-mlcontext-programming-guide.html) API to enable the GPU usage.

 ```
-spark-shell --jars systemml-*-extra.jar,SystemML.jar
+spark-shell --jars systemml-*-extra.jar,SystemDS.jar
 ```

 # Advanced Configuration

 ## Using single precision

-By default, SystemML uses double precision to store its matrices in the GPU memory.
+By default, SystemDS uses double precision to store its matrices in the GPU memory.
 To use single precision, the user needs to set the configuration property 'sysml.floating.point.precision' to 'single'.
-However, with exception of BLAS operations, SystemML always performs all CPU operations in double precision.
+However, with exception of BLAS operations, SystemDS always performs all CPU operations in double precision.

 ## Training very deep network